Rickcau/Chaos-Lab/Resources/Permissions.md

 If you create such a role, the user would not be able to create experiments or perform any of the other operations if this is the only role assigned!
 The user will also need the **Reader role**, otherwise the user will not be able to see the experiements.

-## Create a Role that only allows Starting and Stopping of experiements
+## Create a Custom Role
+The Custom Role we are creating only allows permissions to **Read, Start and Stop/Cancel** experiments.

 1. Log in to Azure Portal and navigate to the subscription, and click on **Access control (IAM)**, then click on **Add > add custom role**, example below.
 ![](/assets/images/Custom-Role-Chaos-1.jpg)